Home > Blogs > What is selenium? introduction to selenium...Read More

 9) Describe some of the test types that Selenium supports.

-Selenium may be used for a number of different forms of testing.
+Selenium may be used for several different forms of testing.

 Cross Browser Testing